dvdmtw98/notes/notes-vault/blockchain/bitcoin/bitcoin.md

 Pricing services aggregate prices from across markets and calculate a volume-weighted average representing the broad market exchange rate (e.g. BTC/USD)

 Some wallets have functionality to perform this conversion automatically

-#### Blockchain Explorer
-Blockchain explorers are web applications that ask like blockchain search engines
-They allow users to search addresses, transactions and blocks and see relation between them